colbyfayock/demo-travel-workshop-starter/README.md

 1. Create a new project

-To create our new project, we can either manually clone this repository or run the following command to automatically clone the repository and install all of the dependencies for you.
+To create our new project, we can either manually clone this repository or run the following command to automatically clone the repository and install all of the dependencies.

 ```
 npx create-next-app@latest my-travel-ai -e https://github.com/colbyfayock/demo-travel-workshop-starter